Dr-Evans/nico-pico.com/content/post/why-I-quit-my-six-figure-software-job/index.md

 What a silly thought.
 But it’s the core truth: I was unhappy with what I did and who I had become.

-In this blog post, I’d like to express the core reasons why I was unhappy at, and ultimately left, my job.
+In this blog post, I’d like to express the core reasons why I was unhappy at, and ultimately left, my six-figure job.

 ## I left…
 ### ... because what I was working on didn’t resonate with me.